SamNicholson/PHPDocxTemplates/README.md

 $ruleCollection = new RuleCollection();
 $ruleTarget = '/ARegularExpression/';
 $ruleData = function($match){
-    //I can perform login on the $match value in here return substr($match,0,3);
+    //I can perform logic on the $match value in here return substr($match,0,3);
 };
 $ruleCollection->addRegexpRule($ruleTarget,$ruleData);